 Pb - Lead and lead compounds

-NH3 - Ammonia

 Fluorides - Gaseous and particulates

 H2SO4 - Sulfuric Acid Mist

 H2S - Hydrogen Sulfide

 TRS - Total Reduced Sulfur

 RSC - Reduced Sulfur Compounds

 [Disclaimers] The public reporting and recordkeeping burden for this collection of information is estimated to average 20 hours per response, unless a modeling analysis is required.
 If a modeling analysis is required, the public reporting and recordkeeping burden for this collection of information is estimated to average 60 hours per response .Send comments on the Agency’s need for this information, the accuracy of the provided burden estimates, and any suggested methods for minimizing respondent burden, including through the use of automated collection techniques to the Director, Collection Strategies Division, U.S. Environmental Protection Agency (2822T), 1200 Pennsylvania Ave., NW, Washington, D.C.
 20460.
 Include the OMB control number in any correspondence.
 Do not send the completed form to this address.